-- Internal Securid Action Only Median Properties of the Internal Security of the Internal Securi - Safety features include integrated trigger safety; neutrally balanced sear with significant engagement and strong spring tension; and hammer catch to help prevent the hammer from contacting the firing pin unless the trigger is pulled. - Safe, easy takedown with no special tools or trigger pull required. - Also includes: three alloy steel magazines.
+- Internal, Securid Action The hard strong in the Hong in the Hong - Safety features include integrated trigger safety; neutrally balanced sear with significant engagement and strong spring tension; and hammer catch to help prevent the hammer from contacting the firing pin unless the trigger is pulled. - · Safe, easy takedown with no special tools or trigger pull required. - Also includes: three alloy steel magazines.